paulmillr/noble-ed25519/README.md

 representable.
 Two caveats:

 1. Always use `RistrettoPoint.fromHex()` and `RistrettoPoint#toHex()`
-2. Never mix `ExtendedPoint` & `RistrettoPoint`: ristretto is not a subgroup of ed25519 and you should not mix them.
+2. Never mix `ExtendedPoint` & `RistrettoPoint`: ristretto is not a subgroup of ed25519.
   `ExtendedPoint` you are mixing with, may not be the representative for the set of possible points.

 [(taken from the comment)](https://monero.stackexchange.com/a/12171)